nile1/UnitedByHCL/ReadME.md

 Concluding Remarks
 -------------
 We are pleased to see you here!
-We sincerely Hope you like our submission.
+We sincerely Hope you like our submission 🙏🏻.
 Its **100% Working**, We dearly look forward to Phase 3, where we can show you **IndiN** in all its might upon integration of all its modules presented above.
 We also made a brief video to show you how it works!
 Its here #Link.
-We've seen it and it is surely <i class="icon-heart"></i>.
+We've seen it and it is surely ❤️.
 We are very confident that you'll love it too.

-See you at Old Trafford!
-(If you let us : ) )
+See you at Old Trafford! 🤠 ✈️✈️✈️(If you let us 😉 )

 Best Wishes!
 **Team VisionArray**
-**INDIA**
+**INDIA** 🇮🇳🇮🇳🇮🇳